miso-xyz/PPMLib/README.md

   - Get Total Frames

 # Problems
-- Is read-only, failed to replicate signature system
 - Cannot render frames or thumbnail
 - Cannot process frames metadata

 # Notes
-If this is edited/forked to make it not read-only anymore, make sure it follows sudomemo's TOS. (i am not responsible for anyone's fork, if i edit PPMLib it will only be on here)
+- This is a library, not responsible for any tools using PPMLib that does not follow Sudomemo's TOS or sum idk, im just not responsible for what you do with PPMLib thats all